TaoStarlit/English/book/essentialWords.md

 1. obesity and depression: ,to avoid suffuring problems such as ~

+## new word:
+1. rejuvenate: v. to restore, refresh.
+MS. People who spend their time engaged in passive pastimes such as watching TV actually end up feel less rejuvenated that people who choose more active leisure activities. ---(for logic, now give more detail about the latter: People who report feel the most astisfaction with how they spend their leisure time engage in a range of activities for relaxation, both physical and intellectual.)
+1. reluctant: adj. not wanting to do something; unwilling.
+MS. People can feel reluctant to be physically active after a tirng week at work.
+1. reluctance: noun.
+Reluctance to spend time in nature is a problem for modern children.
+1. deliberately: intentionally, on purpose;
+1. deliberate: verb. engage in long and careful consideration.
+MS. The group deliberate for a hour before reaching a decision.
+1. adj.done consciously and intentionally. they need to make a deliberate decision to spend more time in nature.
+1. deliberation: careful consideratioin: MS. After deliberation, I decided to spend some time every data engaged in outdoor activities.

 ## Listen first
 1. peripheral (XX perifiel) vision : at the edge
 2. leisure(voiced fricative) time